Raise your voice and advocate for change!

 January 30th at the very latest, although the sooner the better!
 This gives us time to finalize everything and ensure we have enough materials on hand for all participants.

 Do I have to stay all day?

 It’s not required, but we would love if you would stay in Salem until our group debrief meeting at 3:30 PM, after our meetings with state legislators.
-And, we really hope you’ll stay at least until 12:30 so you can attend our rally on the front steps of the State Capitol!
+And, we really hope you’ll stay at least until 12:30 so you can attend our rally in front of the State Capitol!